dekryptagent/dekrypt/README.md

 ## Support

-If you find Dekrypt useful or interesting, please consider giving the repository a star ⭐!
+If you find Dekrypt useful or interesting, please consider giving the repository a star â­!

 ## Star History